-Staff Present (remote): Community Development Director Seimone Jurjis, Principal Planner Jaime Murillo, Senior Planner Ben Zdeba, Administrative Support Technician Amanda Lee a.
-Minutes of the November 4, 2020 Meeting
+Staff Present (remote): Community Development Director Seimone Juriis, Principal Planner

+Jaime Murillo, Senior Planner Ben Zdeba, Administrative Support

+Technician Amanda Lee

 David Tanner indicated the public has been told that they will get answers to their questions at this meeting, but there is not an agenda item for this topic.
 He inquired as to when the public will have an opportunity to ask questions and receive answers.